sideeffects/HoudiniUsdBridge/README.md

 * HOUDINI_PATH: The path to the root of the Houdini install.
 If this is omitted, the $HFS environment variable will be checked as well.
 * USD_ROOT: The path to the USD install.
+* USD_LIB_PREFIX: The naming prefix of the USD libraries to build/link against.
+  This should match the value of the `PXR_LIB_PREFIX` CMake variable used to build USD, and defaults to "lib" (which matches the USD build default).
 * BOOST_NAMESPACE: The namespace of the Boost build used by the external USD build.
 This defaults to "boost".
 * COPY_HOUDINI_USD_PLUGINS: Whether to copy the $HH/dso/usd_plugins directory